 Virtual gatherings are held four times a year via Zoom for the purpose of information-sharing, presentations, networking and discussions.
 These gatherings last 1.5 hours and are co-facilitated by Alberta Health Services’ Provincial Injury Prevention and Lethbridge Family Services.

-If you work in suicide prevention and are eager to engage with others doing the same across Alberta, sign up online to receive email invitations to the quarterly virtual gatherings.
+If you work in suicide prevention and are eager to engage with others doing the same across Alberta, email email@example.com with the subject: CoP to be added to the Basecamp page for invitations and information on the quarterly virtual gatherings.